wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/align.md

 # Tilt-Series Alignment

-Since this data set has gold fiducials, we could use bead tracking for manual tilt series alignment, for example in Etomo.
+Since this data set has gold fiducials, we could use bead tracking for manual tilt series alignment using software like the Etomo program in IMOD.
-Manual alignment typically yields superior results to automated alignment but for sake of time we will use TOMOMAN to perform automated tilt-series alignment using AreTomo.
+Manual alignment often yields superior results to automated alignment, but for sake of time we will use TOMOMAN to perform automated tilt-series alignment using AreTomo.
 TOMOMAN provides some additional settings on top of the standard AreTomo settings, including the option to use unfiltered or dose-filtered tilt-series, as well as pre-binning the tilt-series prior to alignment.

 For more information about AreTomo, see the publication or [manual](https://gensoft.pasteur.fr/docs/AreTomo/1.3.4/AreTomoManual_1.3.0_09292022.pdf).